Staging Large Tummy Tucks for Better Results

-Patients who present for tummy tuck procedures weekly to our office are evaluated for single versus double-stage abdominoplasty surgical procedures.
-In general, larger women who have a significantly large abdominal pannus may require two-stage surgeries.
+Every week, patients come to our office for abdominoplasty (tummy tuck) consultations.
+These patients are evaluated for single versus double-stage abdominoplasty surgical procedures.
+In general, women with significantly large abdominal pannus require two-stage surgeries.

 All patients are evaluated during their consultation to determine whether or not they are a candidate for a second stage surgery, requiring liposuction of the abdominal flap (to reduce its thickness), or if a single operation will be sufficient.

 We prioritize patient safety above all else.
 Liposuction of the flanks and epigastric region is dangerous during the initial abdominoplasty due to vascularity and blood supply problems.

 Once the vessels are cut along the lower C-section areas, aka inferior epigastric and the circumflex iliac arteries, the blood supply must come from the upper flank areas.
 There are three specific blood vessel suppliers, and if these are sculpted and liposuctioned, they could end up devascularized, leading to skin necrosis and death of skin and fatty tissue from the flap.

 Dr. Linder understands this, and to be as safe as possible, he delays the lipo-sculpting of the upper epigastric and upper flank areas for three to six months to allow revascularization of the lower flap.